 In contrast with the upper TDC’s, a considerable amount of the lower TDC’s are significant at a 1% or 5% level, indicating that some of the sectors within BRICS experience contagion effects during periods of extreme index depreciation.

-All the countries experience within country sector-to-sector contagion.
+All the countries experience within country sector-to-sector contagion during crisis periods.

 Brazil’s Financial and Industrial sector shows strong signs of contagion with all other indices except with the Chinese sector indices.
 It’s Resource sector index however only shows contagion effects with Russia’s Resource sector and India’s Financial sector.